Times change and my website needed to change too. To see the 2020 update of this page click this link

 Whenever your veterinarian is worried about a possible tumor masquerading as EGC (particularly when the problem is in the mouth), a biopsy examination is a wise choice to set everyone's mind at ease.

-When neither is present in the biopsy, the pathologist will be looking for evidence of fungal skin disease, tumors, foreign bodys, etc.
+When neither is present in the biopsy, the pathologist will be looking for evidence of fungal skin disease, tumors, foreign bodies, etc.

 Allergy testing for fleabite sensitivity, food allergy or other allergens is rarely helpful.
 Many cats that never develop EGC come up positive on those tests.
 The only valid way to rule out those common allergies is to remove them from your cat 's environment and see if the pet improves. (ref)